Trump refuses to take sides between Matt Gaetz and Kevin McCarthy

 Mr Gaetz, a close ally of Donald Trump, had apparently been hoping to win the ex-president’s support for his crusade against Mr McCarthy — he indicated to reporters on Monday that he had spoken with Mr Trump on the matter, and played coy about how Mr Trump was leaning on the issue.

-But the ex-president himself dispelled any notion of supporting Mr Gaetz’s bid to oust Mr McCarthy as speaker upon his arrival in New York for the beginning of his fraud trial.
-Speaking to reporters outside the courthouse, he took a position of neutrality.
+But the ex-president himself dispelled any notion of supporting Mr Gaetz’s bid to oust Mr McCarthy as speaker while at a campaign stop in Iowa.

 “I don’t know anything about those efforts [to remove McCarthy], but I like both of them very much,” Mr Trump said, referring to the two House GOP figures.